GiulioRossetti94/PyBondLab/README.md

 - `{'adj':'price,'level':[20, 150]}` excludes prices < 20 and prices > 150

 By default, the threshold for below/above exclusion is set to 25 (by default `'price_threshold':25`).
 This implies that if `'level':26` is passed, bonds whose price is above 26 are excluded.
-To specify a different threshold, include `'price_threshold'` in the dictioinary.
+To specify a different threshold, include `'price_threshold'` in the dictionary.

 - `{'adj':'price,'level':26}` excludes prices >26
 - `{'adj':'price,'level':26,'price_threshold':30}` excludes prices <26